👋 Next FCF meeting on Sat 11 Oct

 In December 2024, Fulham Cemetery Friends installed 2 butterfly boxes, thanks to the Veolia Sustainability Fund

-The Friends are planning to participate in the Big Butterfly Count in 2025.
+The Friends submitted counts for the Big Butterfly Count during August 2025.

-The Friends have shared information on identifying butterflies in 2025.
+The Friends have shared information on identifying butterflies in 2025, and created a summer pollinator walking trail.

 Ladybirds on headstone